 AMBI (Association of Brazilian Families in Ireland) is a non-governmental organization founded in 2010 in Dublin.
 The organization is an independent initiative whose mission is to keep Brazilian culture alive for families living in Ireland.

-Today, the Association is headed by four women, who are divided according to their areas of knowledge: Education, Administration and Finance, Social Assistance and Communication.
+Today, the Association is headed by four women, divided according to their areas of knowledge: Education, Administration and Finance, Social Assistance and Communication.

 Portuguese classes are open to children over 2 years of age and follow the literacy method called POLH (Portuguese as a Language of Inheritance).
-The pedagogical practice was developed by Brazilian academics and educators for the children of Brazilian immigrants who grow up abroad, in order to reaffirm the cultural identity inherited by one or both parents, promoting cultural heritage and bilingualism in families.
+Brazilian academics and educators developed the pedagogical practice for the children of Brazilian immigrants who grow up abroad to reaffirm the cultural identity inherited by one or both parents, promoting cultural heritage and bilingualism in families.

-AMBI was the first Brazilian association elected to represent the city of Dublin at the Pride of Place Awards, which recognizes community projects in Ireland and Northern Ireland.
+AMBI was the first Brazilian association elected to represent Dublin at the Pride of Place Awards, which recognizes community projects in Ireland and Northern Ireland.

-Recently, at one of the events organized and hosted at AMBI, a theft occurred and a founding was created to help them recover from the loss, given that the organization is non-profitable and teachers are paid for student tuition.
+Recently, at one of the events organized and hosted at AMBI, a theft occurred and created a founding to help them recover from the loss.
+The organization is non-profitable, and teachers are paid for student tuition.